No items found.

 “Podcasts I see grow organically really well are podcasts that are trying to grab an actually searched keyword.” - Buzzsprout Head of Marketing, Alban Brooke (Hit Publish

-If you already have a well-known reputation, you may want to leverage your brand’s popularity and include it in your podcast name.
+If you’re already well-known, you may want to leverage your brand’s popularity and include it in your podcast name.

 Choose a name not already in use.
 This way, you’ll be the only podcast that shows if people search for you.
 If you must take a name in use, contact the host to find out if the podcast is still active.

-Remember to claim any website or social media domains with your name so nobody else does before you.
+Remember to claim any domains or social media accounts with your name so nobody else does before you.

 Try our podcast name generator to get ideas flowing.